AzureAether/blog-to-lazyppl/README.md

 For example a typical GHCi command would be `(translator.parser.lexer) "random Real a ~ Gaussian(0, 10); query a"`

-The BLOGLex, BLOGParse and BLOGTranslate modules all expose a main method which expects the file path of a BLOG source file and returns a Haskell translation in raw text.
+The BLOGLex, BLOGParse and BLOGTranslate modules all expose a main method which expects the file path of a BLOG source file as input.

 Note that several grammatical features of BLOG are currently untranslated:
 - IF-THEN statements (as opposed to IF-THEN-ELSE statements)